Resident Rights Consultation

-The NSW Government wants to hear your views on how we can improve resident protections for people with disability living in supported group accommodation.
+The Department of Family and Community Services ran an independent public consultation process to obtain public feedback on how to improve resident protections for people with disability living in supported group accommodation.

 The public consultation was held between 12 January to 11 March 2018.

 Key themes outlined in the report included: